 We are a specialty finance company focused on lending to middle-market companies.
-Since we began our investment activities in July 2011, through December 31, 2014, we have originated more than \$3.3 billion aggregate principal amount of investments and retained approximately \$2.4 billion aggregate principal amount of these investments on our balance sheet prior to any subsequent exits and repayments.
-We seek to generate current income primarily in U.S.-domiciled middle-market companies through direct originations of senior secured loans and, to a lesser extent, originations of mezzanine loans and investments in corporate bonds and equity securities.
+Since we began our investment activities in July 2011, through December 31, 2015, we have originated more than \$4.3 billion aggregate principal amount of investments and retained approximately \$2.9 billion aggregate principal amount of these investments on our balance sheet prior to any subsequent exits and repayments.
+We seek to generate current income primarily in U.S.-domiciled middle-market companies through direct originations of senior secured loans and, to a lesser extent, originations of mezzanine and unsecured loans and investments in corporate bonds and equity securities.

 By "middle-market companies," we mean companies that have annual EBITDA, which we believe is a useful proxy for cash flow, of \$10 million to \$250 million, although we may invest in larger or smaller companies on occasion.
-As of December 31, 2014, our core portfolio companies, which excludes certain investments that fall outside of our typical borrower profile, had weighted average annual revenue of \$145 million and weighted average annual EBITDA of \$34 million.
+As of December 31, 2015, our core portfolio companies, which excludes certain investments that fall outside of our typical borrower profile and represent 87% of our total investments based on fair value, had weighted average annual revenue of \$128 million and weighted average annual EBITDA of \$33 million.

-We invest in first-lien debt, second-lien debt, mezzanine debt and equity and other investments.
+We invest in first-lien debt, second-lien debt, mezzanine and unsecured debt and equity and other investments.
 Our first-lien debt may include stand-alone first-lien loans; "last out" first-lien loans, which are loans that have a secondary priority behind super-senior "first out" first-lien loans; "unitranche" loans, which are loans that combine features of first-lien, second-lien and mezzanine debt, generally in a first-lien position; and secured corporate bonds with similar features to these categories of first-lien loans.
 Our second-lien debt may include secured loans, and, to a lesser extent, secured corporate bonds, with a secondary priority behind first-lien debt.